Laura Kuenssberg: BBC political editor

 In July 2015, Kuenssberg was appointed the BBC's political editor, becoming the first woman to hold the position.
 In January 2016, she was involved in arranging for the Labour MP Stephen Doughty to publicly announce his resignation as a shadow foreign office minister on Daily Politics.
 The incident was the subject of an official complaint from Seumas Milne, the Labour Party's director of communications, which was rejected by Robbie Gibb, then the BBC's head of live political programmes.

 In December 2016, Kuenssberg said a source had told her that the Queen had made comments supportive of leaving the European Union during a private lunch at Windsor Castle.
 She initially decided not to report the comments because the BBC generally requires a story to have two sources before it can run.

-During a joint press conference with the prime minister Theresa May and Donald Trump, when the latter was in his first term as president of the United States, Kuenssberg recalled a number of controversial statements had Trump made about his proposed travel ban during the 2016 United States presidential election, asking Trump if he had anything to say to British viewers "worried about you becoming the leader of the free world?"
+During a joint press conference with the prime minister Theresa May and Donald Trump, when the latter was in his first term as president of the United States, Kuenssberg recalled a number of controversial statements Trump had made about his proposed travel ban during the 2016 United States presidential election, asking Trump if he had anything to say to British viewers "worried about you becoming the leader of the free world?"
 Trump responded, "That's your choice of a question?"
 He then remarked to May: "There goes that relationship."

 In March 2019, Kuenssberg presented a documentary, The Brexit Storm: Laura Kuenssberg's Inside Story, for BBC Two.
 Her role in the reporting of Brexit negotiations was the subject of an article in The Times Magazine of 30 March 2019.